woland7/microservices-synchronizer-config/README.md

 # microservices-synchronizer-config
 Configuration repository for microservices *Synchronizer*.
+*Synchronizer* is a service to deal with synchronization issues in microservices-based CD pipelines backed by a service registry component.

-It keeps Jenkins pipeline examples and YAML file for configurating a simple continuous deployment pipeline.
+This repository keeps Jenkins pipeline examples and YAML files for configuring a simple continuous deployment pipeline.
 It also keeps links to support repositories.

-*Synchronizer* could be also implemented with other service registry and also other adapter implementations beside a Jenkins Shared library could be developed.
-We also thought of implementing *Synchronizer* by using the Sidecar design pattern.
+*Synchronizer* could be also implemented with other service registry and could also have other adapter implementations beside a Jenkins Shared library.

+In future, we are also thinking of implementing *Synchronizer* by using the Sidecar design pattern.

 ### jenkins-etcdwatcher-sharedlibrary
 Jenkins-etcdwatcher-sharedlibrary https://github.com/woland7/jenkins-etcdopenshift-sharedlibrary keeps the code for the implementation of the adatper as a Jenkins shared library.